marcoalexcampos0/AirIntakeRegulator/README.md

 Calibration routine:

-- Enter calibration routing: Do a long press on the button until you ear a second beep
+- Enter calibration routine: Do a long press on the button until you ear a second beep
 - Set the max value: Press several times the button to get the servo into the max position
 - Change to min value: Do a long press
 - Set the min value: Press several times until it is on the min position